 Next week is my birthday 🥳 No BBQ party this year, so I'll try something else:

 Let's celebrate together and YOU get the presents! 🎁 Want to secure your seat and get early access to my new projects?
 Become a #sponsor on GitHub and stay tuned! ❤️ #cluelabs— Christian Lück (@another_clue) April 3, 2020

 Starting today, you can now sponsor my #opensource work directly on GitHub. ❤️— Christian Lück (@another_clue) December 19, 2019

 If your business relies on my open-source work, consider becoming a sponsor and support #sustainable open-source.
 Plus, you can get individual support! 💪https://t.co/uHxetAD59O

 If you care about sustainable open-source (hint: You should, because this is what gets me paid ultimately 😉), you can help us continue our work on such fantastic open-source projects.
 Contributions are essential to continue working on these open-source projects in the future.
 One way to help out would be to become a sponsor on GitHub if you want us to keep making progress.
 You are encouraged to send us your suggestions and to cooperate.
 Let's take these great projects to the next level together.

-We love to hear your feedback, use the comment section below or send a tweet to @another_clue.
+We love to hear your feedback, use the contact options in the section below and let's get in touch.